Primitives

 Datadog available on the integrations page

 Clicking configure on the Datadog integration will present you with a modal to enter the Datadog site that you want your logs to be forwarded to, as well as an input for the Datadog token.
-We recommend you use a Client Token as Evervault will only send logs.
-Client Tokens can be generated in the Datadog dashboard on the "Organization Settings" page, under the "Access" heading.
+API keys can be generated in the Datadog dashboard under the "Organization Settings" heading.

 Evervault will submit a log to verify the integration.
 This log can be ignored.